jonnonz1/nz-statute-book/acts/public/2004/maori-fisheries-act-2004.md

 ### 31 Te Ohu Kai Moana to be established
 (1) The Treaty of Waitangi Fisheries Commission must, before the appointed day, establish by trust deed a trust called Te Ohu Kai Moana.
-(2) Neither the rule against perpetuities nor any relevant provisions of the Perpetuities Act 1964— (a) prescribe or restrict the period during which Te Ohu Kai Moana may exist in law; or (b) apply to a document entered into to give effect to the Deed of Settlement (including the trust deed required to be entered into under subsection (1)) if the application of that rule or the provisions of that Act would otherwise make the document, or a right or obligation conferred by that document, invalid or ineffective.
+(2) No rule of law or provisions of an Act limiting the duration of a trust, including section 16 of the Trusts Act 2019,— (a) prescribe or restrict the period during which Te Ohu Kai Moana may exist in law; or (b) apply to a document entered into to give effect to the Deed of Settlement (including the trust deed required to be entered into under subsection (1)) if the application of that rule or the provisions of that Act would otherwise make the document, or a right or obligation conferred by that document, invalid or ineffective.